Academy Exchange

 • 2.
 RE: Oral semaglutide with FTC/RPV/TAF

-Posted an hour ago
+Posted 20 days ago

 There is a theoretical risk with oral semaglutide, since it can lower gastric acid secretion, which could potentially interfere with RPV absorption.
 The Liverpool HIV Drug Interaction site says, "Consider taking rilpivirine 4 hours before orally administered semaglutide.
 Note: food, beverages and oral medicinal products can interfere with the absorption of oral semaglutide.
 Therefore, patients must wait at least 30 minutes after taking oral semaglutide before taking any other oral medicinal product."